Affiliate links on Android Authority may earn us a commission. Learn more.

-Lensa, meanwhile, resembles a traditional photo editor with a few AI-powered additions like sky replacement and custom “magic” avatars.
-It’s a great choice if you’re looking for a robust image editor on mobile that also has the ability to remove distractions and retouch your images with a single tap.
+- Lensa: It resembles a traditional photo editor with a few AI-powered additions like sky replacement and custom “magic” avatars.
+Lensa is a great choice if you’re looking for a robust image editor on mobile that also has the ability to remove distractions and retouch your images with a single tap.

 - Google Photos: Google Photos has added quite a few AI editing features over the years and that’s especially true if you own a recent Pixel smartphone.
 If you simply want AI to remove distractions from your pictures, Magic Eraser is now available to all provided you have an active Google One subscription.
 Likewise, you may find that the best AI photo editor is already installed on your Android phone.

 - Galaxy AI: If you own a relatively recent Samsung flagship smartphone like the S23 series, you now have access to a suite of AI image editing features.
 The features are included with the One UI 6.1 update, which started to roll out following the launch of the Galaxy S24 series.
 Simply open the photo you wish to edit in the Gallery app, look for the edit icon, and look for the Generative Edit button.
 Within this interface, you can erase objects, resize them, and move them to another photo altogether.
 You can also expand images beyond their original boundaries.